Sebastian Seung: Biography

 Seung was born in New York, NY.
-His father Thomas Seung was a philosophy professor at the University of Texas, Austin, and Korean-American immigrant who escaped North Korea as a teenager.
+His father T. K. Seung/Thomas Seung/T.K.
+Swing was a philosophy professor at the University of Texas, Austin, and Korean-American immigrant who escaped North Korea as a teenager.
 Sebastian's mother is Kwihwan Hahn, a graduate of Juilliard, and he has two younger siblings, a brother, currently a professor at Harvard Medical School, and a sister, currently a psychiatrist.

 By age five, he had taught himself how to read.
 Growing up, his passions were soccer, math, nonfiction (science and philosophy), and Greek myths.
 His interest in western philosophy and the classics appears in his books including Connectome.
-As a teenager, he was particularly inspired by Carl Sagan's "Cosmos" to become a physicist.
+As a teenager, he was particularly inspired by Carl Sagan's Cosmos to become a physicist.

-Education and physics career (1982-2005)
+Education and physics career (1982–2005)

-He studied theoretical physics as an undergraduate at Harvard University (enrolled 1982 when 16 years old), taking graduate courses as a sophomore when he was 17 years old.
+He studied theoretical physics as an undergraduate at Harvard University (enrolled 1982 when 16 years old), taking graduate courses as a sophomore when he was 17 years old (he skipped a few grades in elementary school).
 He then went straight into Harvard's graduate program and obtained his Ph.D. in 1990 under the supervision of David Robert Nelson.

 Seung's 1990 doctoral dissertation is titled "Physics of Lines and Surfaces."
 It examines the statistical mechanics of vortex lines in high-temperature superconductors and uses tools such as the renormalization group perturbation theory.
 It then uses Monte Carlo simulations to analyze buckling phase transition behavior and critical phenomena, drawing comparisons with the Ising model and XY spin-glass model.
 Finally it introduces a continuum elastic theory for certain hexatic molecules.

-During his Ph.D studies he briefly interned at the Bell Labs in 1989.
+During his Ph.D. studies he briefly interned at the Bell Labs in 1989.
 There he was introduced to the mathematical problem of neural networks.

 He completed his postdoctoral training at the Hebrew University of Jerusalem.
 He returned to the Bell Labs and was a member of the Theoretical Physics Department.
 In 2004, he joined the MIT faculty first as a professor in physics and then as a professor in neuroscience.